-Use a fire escape plan to get out of your home quickly in an emergency.
-Make sure your plan includes a safe place away from the house where everyone can meet.
-Practice your escape plan with your kids.
+Make a fire escape plan to get out of your home quickly in an emergency.
+Be sure your plan includes a safe place away from the house where everyone can meet.

-- Make sure your child wears a helmet during active sports, such as riding a bike or skateboarding.
-Helmets and other safety gear help protect the head, face, wrists, and knees.
+Make sure your child wears a helmet during activities like riding a bike or skateboarding.
+Use helmets and other safety gear to help protect your child’s head, face, wrists, elbows, and knees.

-- Watch your children at the playground.
-Check for soft landing spots made of mulch, sand, or rubber mats under swings, slides, and climbers Just grass or dirt is not enough to prevent injuries from falling.
+At the playground, check for soft landing spots made of mulch, sand, or rubber mats under swings, slides, and climbers.
+Just grass or dirt is not enough to prevent injuries from falling.